 Since my own dog is reactive a trip to the dog park isn’t going to happen, I needed something more realistic for the both of us.

-How Impulse Control Leads to Easier Training
+How Impulse Control Will Make Training Easier

 Once your dog has great focus & impulse control all of your training goals will be much easier to accomplish.
 Many of my dog’s problems had to do with our daily dog walk, so instead of just focusing on making the walking easier blindly I decided to build up her impulse control & focus first.
 It made everything so much easier.